TissueMAPS/TissueMAPS/README.rst

 ..
 Note::

-    R functions should provide output as a `list` with named members.
+    The return value in R must have type `list` and the list must have named members.

 .. _module_descriptor-files: